 of the open field covered with purple wildflowers, the distant

-snow-capped mountains, the silvery water, playful wildlife
+snow-capped mountains, the silvery water, playful wildlife on

 glacier and asked what it was.

 “That's some dumb glacier,” she heard him reply.

 She was furious.
-How could someone trivialize the beauty
+How could someone trivialize the beauty of

 such a picturesque formation?

 She ran to the ship’s Captain to complain.
 After listening to